palaa159/Docs/Tutorials/13-Community_Instructions.md

 Our community page is based on the Wordpress platform.
 If you’ve used Wordpress before, you’ll feel right at home.
 If not, no worries—it’s easy!
 Check out [this Youtube video on posting with Wordpress](https://www.youtube.com/watch?v=vX0DMAjtZZg).
 Log in the same way you would to edit your profile (as described above) and start sharing your work!

 **If you have your own blog/website** where you’ll be posting content related to OpenBCI, create an “OpenBCI” tag that you can assign to your posts, and then send us your blog’s URL.
 We can then add your RSS/tag/OpenBCI feed to our community page.
 Your posts will then automatically appear in our Community Feed and redirect back to your blog!

-### Proposing/Joining Challenges

-A “challenge” is similar to a post, but different in the sense that you are requesting help from the community.
-You can consider it an unfinished project.
-Hackathons are a great place to start a challenge!

-To create a challenge:

-1. First, you must have a verified OpenBCI Community account and a [Github](https://github.com/) account
-* Create a Github repo that will host the code, assets, and other content for your challenge
-* Go to the [Challenges Page](http://openbci.com/community/challenges/) and click the [“Start A New Challenge”](http://openbci.com/community/wp-admin/post-new.php?post_type=challenge) button
-* From the Wordpress admin panel, select: Challenges > Add New
-* Add a challenge title, a featured image, your Github repo’s URL, and a Challenge Description.
-Then click the “Publish” button on the right-hand side (this is very similar to making a Wordpress post).

-You can upvote other people’s challenges, or join challenges by forking and contributing to the github repo of the challenge.
-All Github activity related to a challenge is automatically tracked on the challenge page!

 ### On The Horizon